Video Game Review: World of Final Fantasy Maxima

 Final Fantasy‘s classic Active Time Battle (ATB) system is in place, although it’s up to you whether you stick with that or switch over to wait mode.
 Active means time flows continuously whether you select an action or not, whereas wait mode will pause until your input is made.
 It’s a nice choice to have, catering to those that want a brisk pace as well as those that prefer more tactical thinking.

-Regardless of what you choose there’s going to be down time during encounters where you’re simply watching icons race to the top of a meter to determine the next turn to be taken.
+Regardless of what you choose, there’s going to be down time during encounters when you’re simply watching icons race to the top of a meter to determine the next turn to be taken.
 There’s an option to speed up time — also present during dialogue if you’re in a hurry or would rather read than listen — that you’re apt to use liberally, particularly in wait mode.

 While everything works effectively, the high encounter rate means lots of battles, and the simplicity of many of those fights can eventually make combat repetitive.
 There’s even an option to flip on auto-battle with the press of a button, though that simply repeats your last action as opposed to mixing in abilities or taking any strategic responsibility.